-- When lying in your bed, takes up more space than you do.
+- When lying in your bed, big dogs take up more space than you do.

-- When not properly leash trained, has the strength to drag you into the mud on a cold, windy and rainy Idaho morning.
+- When not properly leash trained, big dogs have the strength to drag you into the mud on a cold, windy and rainy Idaho morning.
 [READ: 5 Reasons Why Dog Handling Is Best Left To The Professionals]

-- Could potentially break your toe if he stepped on it.
+- Big dogs can potentially break your toe if they step on it.
 I learned that lesson the hard way.
 Thank you, Junior.
-[READ: Life Lessons: What I Learned from an iPad, Flip Flops, and Two Big Dogs]

-In a nutshell, a big dog is one who, when fully mature, will reach about 50 pounds or more and range in size from a Labrador retriever and German shepherd to the mighty Mastiff.
+In a nutshell, big dogs, when fully mature, will reach about 50 pounds or more and range in size from a Labrador retriever and German shepherd to the mighty Mastiff or Great Dane.